willGraham01/PiranhasHalfyord/setting.md

 Halfyord is large enough to warrant a permanent outpost for the Ordo Magicae.
 It is not as grand as a full guildhall, it essentially acts as an exclusive boarding lodge for members of the guild and a storeroom for moving and acquiring rare goods.
-The permanent staff consist of a fully qualified mage who runs the output and their apprentice, along with some administrative staff and attendants.
+The permanent staff consist of a fully qualified mage who runs the outpost ("the ordinator") and their apprentice, along with some administrative staff and attendants.

 During the day, the guildhall acts as both an emporium selling magical items, potions, and providing basic magical services like identification or warding.